As is often the case, government grant money does not flow directly to individuals.

 HEAP

 The New York State Home Energy Assistance Program (HEAP) receives grants.
-It offers free home improvement services and upgrades to furnaces, boilers, and air conditioning equipment.
+It offers free home improvement services, as well as furnace, boiler, and air conditioning equipment upgrades.
 HEAP also lowers equipment operating costs, reducing oil, gas, and electricity bills.

 Apply for HEAP benefits through your local district contact.
-You will find a listing organized by county, including the designated Department of Social Services office and alternate certifiers.
+A listing organized by county includes the designated Department of Social Services office and alternate certifiers.
 HEAP offers help in several areas.

 - Regular benefits that pay directly for heat